 These repetitive movements are not too kind to our spine and place a great deal of pressure on our discs.
 Unfortunately, Matt’s long hours of yard work turned into a lumbar disc herniation.

-In a panic, Matt had a lot of questions.
-“What caused this, what is the next step, when will the pain go away?
+In a panic, Matt had a lot of questions: What caused this?
+What is the next step?
+When will the pain go away?

-Review of Anatomy
+Lumbar Disc Herniation: Review of Anatomy

 When we break a bone, the optimal healing environment is placing it in a cast.
 For your back, it isn’t quite that simple.
 You want to avoid positions that put pressure on the front of the disc.
-At the same time, you have to use postures which will help move the fluid or disc back to where it belongs.
+At the same time, you have to use postures that will help move the fluid or disc back to where it belongs.

 Activities that will cause more fluid to leak are bending, lifting, twisting, sitting, and any impact (running or jumping).
 The more we stick to the “good” positions and limit the “bad,” the sooner our discs start to heal.

 Tissue Healing Time

 At this time, the point of leakage will scar over and trap the fluid within the outer layer.
 This is the point in treatment when you can start to tolerate sitting for a little longer.

 Over the next four weeks, the fluid will continue to work its way back toward the center of the disc, and eventually, the inner layer will scar over.
-This scarring traps the fluid back within the nucleus of the disc around the eight to twelve week mark.
+This scarring traps the fluid back within the nucleus of the disc around the eight to twelve-week mark.
 Activities, such as bending forward and lifting (with the proper form of course), should be relatively pain-free.

 Suffering a back injury may seem catastrophic, however, it does not mean you will have back issues for the rest of your life.
 With proper guidance, patience, and a little bit of hard work, you can heal your disc injury within twelve weeks!